Hyde War Memorial Trust

 |Link to Hyde:||Born in Hyde|

 Joined the Cheshire Regiment in December 1913, then discharged in March 1914 having claimed a payment of £10 three months after attestation.

 Remembered in British Army Railwaymen Died in The Great War, Great Central Railway Journal, October 1917, p.70

 Brother to Gunner 69839 Samuel Wright Lee.

-Letter written by the officer commanding Private Lee's platoon:
+The officer commanding Private Lee's platoon wrote: